How to safely do bed sharing/co sleeping with newborn

 Bed sharing with a newborn is only safe for breastfeeding moms

-Breastfeeding hormones actually help making you more awake.
-Did you even ask yourself why your husband thinks it was a great night even though baby woke up 4 times?
-As moms you have a natural instinct to sleep lighter knowing that the baby depends on you.
-Breastfeeding hormones support this exact mechanism.
-Most studies were therefore conducted with only exclusively breastfeeding mothers.
+On the other hand, breastfeeding hormones actually help keep you more awake.
+Have you ever wondered why your husband thinks it was a great night even though the baby woke up four times?
+As moms, we naturally sleep lighter because we’re instinctively attuned to our baby’s needs.
+Breastfeeding hormones support this mechanism.
+That’s why most studies on bed sharing have focused on exclusively breastfeeding mothers.

 What does bed sharing has to do with a healthy and full term baby?

-Babies that are born prematurely or with a birthweight under 2.5 kg (5.5 pounds) are more at risk for SIDS.
-Therefore bed sharing can form a greater risk for them than for babies within a healthy weight range.
-Of course you can bed share with your baby at some point as they grow.
-Talk to your care provider about this.
+Babies that are born prematurely or with a birth weight under 2.5 kg (5.5 pounds) are at a higher risk for SIDS (Sudden Infant Death Syndrome).
+As a result, bed sharing can pose a greater risk for these babies than for those within a healthy weight range.
+However, as your baby grows, you may be able to safely bed share.
+It’s always best to talk to your healthcare provider about this before making any decisions.

-If you have a little baby consider placing a co sleeper or crib right next to your bed.
-According to the research above and the national health services of the UK sleeping with your baby in one room reduces the risks of SIDS for any baby.
+If you have a little baby, consider placing a co-sleeper or crib right next to your bed.
+According to research and the National Health Services (NHS) of the UK, sleeping with your baby in one room can help reduce the risk of SIDS for any baby.

 How does safely bed sharing look with a newborn?

-If you want to practice bed sharing safely and all the criteria above are met try to set up your bed as following.
+If you want to practice bed sharing safely and meet all the criteria mentioned above, here’s how to set up your bed:

 Create enough space for you and your baby.
-If you share your bed with your partner you will likely need more than one half of the bed.
+If you share your bed with your partner, you’ll likely need more than half of the bed.
 Consider using separate blankets so that you can lay your baby in between both of you.
-Even if you will protect your baby from your husband rolling over it can be easy to lay with your back towards your husband.
-In that case make sure that your baby cannot fall from the bed or can get stuck in a wall.
-Make sure that the space is clean where your baby lays, no extra blankets or pillows.
+Even though you may protect your baby from your partner rolling over, it can be easy to accidentally turn with your back toward them.
+Make sure that your baby cannot fall from the bed or get stuck in a wall.
+Also, ensure the space where your baby lies is clean, with no extra blankets or pillows.

-When everything is cleared cloth yourself so warm that you don’t need a blanket at all or are warm enough with only covering your legs.
-Your baby should wear a sleeping bag adjusted to the temperature.
-Consider that you will be warming your baby with your body warmth as well.
+Once everything is cleared, dress yourself warmly so you don’t need a blanket or are comfortable with just covering your legs.
+Your baby should wear a sleep sack, adjusted to the room temperature.
+Keep in mind that you’ll also be warming your baby with your body heat.

 What are the advantages of safely bed sharing with your newborn?

-There are different advantages to bed sharing safely with a newborn.
-Let me name my top 3:
+There are several benefits to bed sharing safely with your newborn.
+Here are my top 3:

 Getting more sleep